ietf-wg-acme/acme/draft-ietf-acme-acme.md

 textual encoding of certificates in this file MUST use the strict encoding and MUST NOT include explanatory text.
-The ABNF for this format is as follows, where `stricttextualmsg` and `eol` are as defined in Figure 3 of RFC 7468:
+The ABNF for this format is as follows, where `stricttextualmsg` and `eol` are as defined in Section 3 of RFC 7468:

 ~~~~~
 certchain = stricttextualmsg *(eol stricttextualmsg)